 Insights, Tips and Suggestions

-Read more about the CPRP certification on these blog posts:
+Read more about the CPRE certification on this blog post:

 Test Your Park & Recreation Knowledge

-following question is a sample Certified Park and Recreation Professional
+following question is a sample Certified Park and Recreation Executive